Thinking about upgrading your backyard this spring but fearful of what it might cost?

 Love to garden but don’t have a ton of space – or money – to do so?
 Consider a vertical garden.

 Vertical gardening, simply put, is using vertical space to grow plants.
 If you’re looking for small backyard landscaping ideas on a budget, vertical gardens are a good place to start.
-Not only do they make the most of limited space, but they can be inexpensive too, especially if you’re using recycled materials to make it.
+Not only do they make the most of limited space, but they can be inexpensive too, especially if you’re using recycled materials like old plastic bottles to make it.

 DIY Vertical Garden Ideas